 THE CITY OF GREENVILLE PASSED A REPEAL AND REPLACE OF PART II, TITLE 12, CHAPTER 2 OF THE GREENVILLE CITY CODE AT THE MAY 23, 2022 CITY COUNCIL MEETING .
 A LINK TO THE UPDATED ORDINANCE CAN BE FOUND HERE.

 The Greenville Animal Protective Services Unit operates within the Greenville Police Department.
-Duties include enforcing the City of Greenville's Animal Ordinances, educating the public on proper animal control responsibilities, and investigating animal cruelty, dog bites/animal attacks, and vicious dogs.
+Duties include enforcing the City of Greenville's Animal Ordinances, educating the public on proper animal control responsibilities, and investigating animal cruelty, dog bites, animal attacks, and vicious dogs.

 The mission of the Greenville Animal Protective Services Unit is to promote responsible pet ownership and animal welfare.
 We strive to provide quality service to the citizens, while dedicating ourselves to improving the co-existence of animals and humans.

 TNR is the process of humanely trapping feral cats, sterilizing, and vaccinating them.
-They are also “ear-tipped,” to signify that they have been part of a TNR project, then returned to the same location in which they were living.
+They are also “ear-tipped,” to signify that they have been part of a TNR project, then returned to the same location in which they were trapped.

 TNR is known to:

 - Improve the overall health of feral cat colonies

 - End undesirable behaviors displayed by unaltered cats

 For more information about the City of Greenville's Trap-Neuter-Return program, click here.